fbpx

 5. Peppermint and rosemary spray

 Like clove, peppermint and rosemary are two strong-smelling essential oils.
 Not only do they carry a potent scent, but they’re also long-lasting.
 You can easily make this recipe in small batches.

-So, get a spray bottle and pour in eight ounces of white vinegar.
+Get a spray bottle and pour in eight ounces of white vinegar.
 Next, add six drops of peppermint and four drops of rosemary essential oils.
+Cover the bottle well and give it a nice shake.
+Then, start spraying the areas around the hostas.
+Reapply once a week.

-More about making homemade deer repellant sprays
+More about deer repellant sprays

 Mary Jane Duford